There are plenty of ways to make money with your blog, but not too many pay more for less work than sponsored posts.

 Don’t be intimidated at the thought of creating a media kit.
 It is super simple to create.

 You can create one using Canva for free.
 They even have media kit templates you can use.
-Save the file as a PDF when you're done editing and you are done.

-When a business buys a sponsored post from you it may be the end of the transaction, but it’s only the beginning of the relationship.
+When a business buys a sponsored post from you, it may be the end of the transaction, but it’s only the beginning of the relationship.

 This contact list is so valuable.
 It will be the well that you can keep going back to year after year.

 Make it super easy for brands to contact you.
 For example, you can add a contact form using a page builder like Elementor.

 Many brands use Google to find blogs to partner with.
-They type in something like “blog + niche + sponsored post".
+They type in something like “blog + niche + sponsored post.”

 Will your blog show up in the search results for that phrase?
 Most likely not.
-Unless of course you create a contact page using those keywords.
+Unless, of course, you create a contact page using those keywords.